quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 Share
 Response from the owner 6 months ago
 Hi Nelle.
-We’re sorry that we did not meet your expectations.
+We're sorry that we did not meet your expectations.
 Your feedback is very important to us and we would like the opportunity to speak with you to help with any account related concerns.
 Please connect with our Social Media Client Care team on Twitter at https://twitter.com/BofA_Help or Facebook https://www.facebook.com/BankofAmerica. ^marty

 Starr Robinson